 Along with being a photographer, I'm an Electrical Engineer.
 I've worked with hobby electronics since early high school, and below I've written pages on a few of my projects.

-Click the "Read more" button to see a more in-depth article about each project (if it has a "Read More" button).
+Click the "Read more" button to see a more in-depth article about each project.

 Nixie Tube Clock

 Nixie tubes are gas-filled tubes with the numbers 0-9 inside of them.
 Nixie tubes were commonly used in the mid-1900's for displays on electronics.
 I used an Arduino Mega to display the time using four nixie tubes.